 Exam elements required for license is as follows:

 When a candidate completes an exam element, the examiners will grade the exam, and 70 percent or greater constitute a passing score.
 If required by you the next higher element will be administered, etc. Upon completion of all exam elements you will be given a CSCE (Certificate of Successful Completion of Exams) showing all elements successfully completed and the class of license the candidate is qualified for.
 If the candidate is upgrading from a previous class of license the new class of license is instant and can be used as stated on the back of the CSCE form.
 New candidates must wait until the FCC issues a call sign, which usually takes about 7 to 10 days.
 After 7 days, candidates can call the ARRL at 1-860-594-0300 to check if a call sign has been assigned.
 If a call sign has been issued, the new licensee can operate as per FCC rules and regulations.

 The ARRL publishes a number of

 guides and videos to prepare a candidate for taking exams.
 The ARRL address is:

 Newington, CT.
 06111

-All ETSNJ examiners are fully accredited by the ARRL/VEC (ARRL Volunteer Examiner Cordinator).
-All exam material will be furnished at the session and meet all the requirements of current Federal Communications Comission rules and regulations, and are administered in accordance with those requirements and generally accepted educational testing principals and practices.
+All ETSNJ examiners are fully accredited by the ARRL/VEC (ARRL Volunteer Examiner Coordinator).
+All exam material will be furnished at the session and meet all the requirements of current Federal Communications Commission rules and regulations, and are administered in accordance with those requirements and generally accepted educational testing principals and practices.